doechyeah/Health-Bars/README.md

 # Health Bars : Musical mental and physical exercise for those who suffer from Parkinsons disease.

-Parkinsons is a progressive neural disorder that restricts muscular contorl.
+Parkinsons is a progressive neural disorder that restricts muscular control.
 Research has shown that music and exercise is helpful in reducing the progression by increasing dopamine levels and Health bars is aimed to provide a meaningful application that encorporates both of these activities.

 Health Bars is an open source project for CMPT 275 on iOS.